MilesUpHQ/coding-problems/javascript/objects-prototype-htmlElement.md

-Create 2 objects
-HtmlElement & HtmlSelectElement
+Create 2 object constructor function `HtmlElement` & `HtmlSelectElement` so I can do the following on console:

 ```js
 const e = new HtmlElement()
 e
 ```
-inspecting e on the browser console should show a click function and a focus function in it's prototype
+inspecting `e` on the browser console should show a `click` function, and a `focus` function in it's prototype as seen below:

 ```
 v HtmlElement